 How to Fix Rattling Windows

 If you've got rattling windows, you already know how loud and annoying they can be.
 A loose pane of glass or sash is enough to cause most windows to rattle anytime it's windy or a heavy truck rumbles past the house.
-On top of that, cold outside air may be leaking into the house, which will cause you to spend more to keep the house warm.
+On top of that, cold outside air may be leaking into your home, which will cause you to spend more to keep it warm.
 Here's how to stop those windows from rattling and save on your energy bill too.

 If the glass is loose, you'll need to caulk it up.
 The caulk will secure the glass and make it airtight.
 Apply the caulk to the cracks between the glass and the sashes.
 Use a putty knife (pictured) or the edge of a credit card to maneuver the caulk into the cracks.
 Make sure the cracks are completely filled.
 Soak a rag in vinegar and use that to wipe away any smears of caulk that may have found their way onto the glass while you were caulking.